 Doncic, Mavericks rebound to beat Timberwolves for split

-MINNEAPOLIS (AP) — Luka Doncic had 25 points, 10 assists and nine rebounds and the Dallas Mavericks beat the Minnesota Timberwolves 104-99 on Wednesday night to split the two-game set.
+MINNEAPOLIS - Luka Doncic had 25 points, 10 assists and nine rebounds and Dallas Mavericks beat the Minnesota Timberwolves 104-99 on Wednesday night to split the two-game set.

 Tim Hardaway Jr. added 21 points after an illness sidelined him Monday night in Dallas' 116-106 loss in Minnesota in which Doncic and coach Jason Kidd were ejected.